JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 Do not put a space before `?` used to mark a nullable type: `String?`

+As a general rule, avoid horizontal alignment of any kind.
+Renaming an identifier to a name with a different length should not affect the formatting of either the declaration or any of the usages.

 ### Colon

 Put a space before `:` in the following cases: